 - Advance/Lump sum payments (unallowable) – Summer salary is paid during each pay period over the time span that the employee actually works.
 Payments for faculty who work on summer contracts cannot be paid in a lump sum, nor can they be made in advance of the work actually being performed.
 For faculty working the entire summer session, the total summer salary will be paid over six (6) pay periods, the first on May 31st and the last on August 15th.

 - Modifying Payments Already Entered and Approved in Oracle - If you are adding to a payment, it may be processed online.
-If you are lowering a future payment which was already submitted, an email and modified form needs to be sent to firstname.lastname@example.org, and HR will adjust going forward.
+If you are reducing a future payment which was already submitted, an email and modified form needs to be sent to SPA and firstname.lastname@example.org, and HR will adjust going forward.

 - Flat Rate Payments – Federal regulations require that faculty time spent on sponsored activity be expressed as a percentage of effort.
 Faculty whose summer salary is paid from a federally sponsored project (grants/contract) and other non-sponsored activity such as teaching, should use a percentage of effort to calculate the amount of summer compensation earned from each source.
 Receiving a flat rate payment can cause a dilution in effort which would require going back to the sponsor for approval.